ezsystems/ezpublish-legacy/doc/features/4.1/clustering.rst

 Updating the configuration file
 +++++++++++++++++++++++++++++++

-The configuration file has changed slightly, before 4.1 ``settings/file.ini`` looked like this :
+The configuration file has slightly changed.
+Before 4.1 ``settings/file.ini`` looked like this :

 ::